mattvenn/kicad/breadboard-psu/README.md

 Each of these layers is exported as a separate file called a gerber.

 You also need a drill file that specifies where all the holes are.

+Zip all the files together and then upload to [OSHPark.com](http://oshpark.com)